hardwario/website/content/projects/thief-trap.en.md

 image_preview: https://res.cloudinary.com/lukasfabik/image/upload/v1573640189/projects/pohlidej-si-kdyz-nejsi-doma-jestli-ti-nekdo-neleze-do-pokoje/2-domaci-alarm.jpg
 image_main: https://res.cloudinary.com/lukasfabik/image/upload/v1573640189/projects/pohlidej-si-kdyz-nejsi-doma-jestli-ti-nekdo-neleze-do-pokoje/2-domaci-alarm.jpg
 tags:
-  - Indoor
-levels:
-  - Beginner
-places:
-  - Home
+  - Smart Home
-devices:
-  - Starter Kit
 modules: ["core","pir","mini_battery","usb_dongle"]
 ---
 ## Introduction

-{{< perex >}} Is your younger brother entering your room?
+{{< perex >}}
+Is your younger brother entering your room?
 Are you going on holiday and afraid someone will steal your treasure?
-Set up an alarm against all thieves. 👮 {{< /perex >}}
+Set up an alarm against all thieves. 👮
+{{< /perex >}}

 Under this project, you will learn how to create a **detector that sends notifications to your mobile if someone else is in your room**. 👁️

-If you already have the Starter Kit, you will only need the [**PIR Module**](https://obchod.bigclown.cz/pir-module/).
-Alternatively, the [Motion Detector Kit](https://www.bigclown.com/kits/motion-detector/) contains all the equipment you need.
+If you already have the Starter Kit, you will only need the [**PIR Module**](https://shop.hardwario.com/pir-module/).
+Alternatively, the [Motion Detector Kit](https://shop.hardwario.com/motion-detector-kit/) contains all the equipment you need.

 {{< modules >}}

 ## Download the new firmware

 1. If you haven´t done so yet, put the Motion Detector Kit together.

 2. Load special firmware onto the Core Module, namely bcf-radio-burglar-alarm (you will find it among the other firmware in Playground).
 With this firmware the box will reveal intruders and burglars.👂

 ![Assembling the Motion Detector Kit](https://res.cloudinary.com/lukasfabik/image/upload/v1573157109/projects/pohlidej-si-kdyz-nejsi-doma-jestli-ti-nekdo-neleze-do-pokoje/image20.png)

 **Our tip**: You don’t know how to download the firmware or what is it?
-[You'll find out here](https://www.bigclown.com/cs/academy/jak-nahrat-firmware/).
+[You'll find out here](/academy/how-to-flash-firmware/).

 3. Pair the Core Module with a USB Dongle.
 Right after pairing, you will see that your Core Module has changed the Alias to **Burglar alarm**.